sjhatfield/sjhatfield.github.io/_pages/about.md

 ---

 My name is Sam Hatfield and I am a Brit living in Manila, Philippines.
 I am a mathematician in the process of transitioning into a Data Science, Machine Learning, AI career.
+My family are relocating to the US in June 2021 and I am open actively applying for jobs and possibly internships for then.
+I will still be a fully enrolled student at that time but will be able to work full-time.
+Initially, I will be in the Seattle area but am open to opportunities nationwide.
+I possess a legal permanant residency permit for the US.

 My academic background is mathematics.
 In my studies I went deep into the purest forms of mathematics such as topology, manifolds, lie algebras, continuum mechanics, group theory and more.
 After completing a masters in mathematics I then trained in London to be a mathematics teacher.
 I worked as a mathematics teacher in two International Schools since leaving academia.